Hive Developers logo

 Intro

-Witnesses are crucial part for decentralization of the Hive blockchain.
-In this guide, we will share how to build and start witness node.
-Anyone who has some technical knowledge can setup witness node and start contributing to decentralization and be part of consensus, start earning some rewards.
+Witnesses (aka block producers) are a crucial part for the decentralization of the Hive blockchain.
+In this guide, we will share how to build and start a witness node.
+Anyone who has some technical knowledge can set up a witness node and start contributing to the decentralization, be part of consensus, and start earning some rewards.

 If you prefer a docker version of these instructions, please refer to: